 Government-backed ‘Pradhan Mantri Micro Units Development and Refinance Agency Limited (MUDRA)‘ starts with an initial corpus of Rs.
 20,000 crore to extend benefits to around 10 lakhs SMEs.

 Also, different states have come up with different startup development programs like Kerala State Self Entrepreneur Development Mission (KSSEDM), Maharashtra Centre for Entrepreneurship Development, Rajasthan Startup Fest, etc to encourage small businesses.

 You can also send your pitch deck to us.
 And if your idea excites us too, we will help you get funded.

-To get the latest startup news, read our articles.
+To get the latest India startup News, read our articles.
 We daily post news related to startups and their growth.